 Most women notice the biggest amount of shrinking in the first 3 or 4 days.

 How to Shrink Your Uterus After Birth

-Your uterus should naturally start contracting on its own.
+After having your baby, your uterus should naturally start contracting on its own.

 If you give birth in a hospital, your nurse will likely start massaging your uterus right away.
 This is called a fundal massage.